 TTFC's investments are limited to cash, bonds and FX forward contracts that protect the balance sheet from currency movements that would otherwise affect the portfolio adversely; the driver for market risk is the bond portfolio.
+As of year-end 2020, TTFC investments amount to CHF 361m, cash & cash equivalents to CHF 179m.
+Investments classes, ratings in the investment portfolio follow the investment guidelines.

-TTFC's market risk exposure is therefore limited to interest rates, spreads and FX risk only.
+TTFC's market risk exposure is therefore limited to interest rates, spreads, and FX risk only.
 All other risks (equities, real estate, hedge funds, private equity, etc.) are nil.
-Compared to the previous year, market risk has decreased due to reduced invested assets and shorter duration bonds reducing interest rate and spread risk.
+Compared to the previous year, market risk has slightly increased due to higher amount of invested assets.